Florence Ballard: Death

 On February 21, 1976, Ballard entered Mt.
 Carmel Mercy Hospital, complaining of numbness in her extremities.
 She died at 10:05 ET the next morning from cardiac arrest caused by a coronary thrombosis (a blood clot in one of her coronary arteries), at the age of 32.

 Ballard is buried in Detroit Memorial Park Cemetery in Warren, Michigan.

+On June 30, 2021, a headstone was placed at Florence Ballard's gravesite in honor of her birthday.
+Although she had a basic gravestone from the time of her burial, it was not until this date that a proper memorial headstone was dedicated to her legacy.

 Legacy

 Florence Ballard's story has been referenced in a number of works by other artists.
-The 1980 song "Romeo's Tune", from Steve Forbert's album Jackrabbit Slim is "dedicated to the memory of Florence Ballard".
+The 1980 song "Romeo's Tune", from Steve Forbert's album Jackrabbit Slim, is "dedicated to the memory of Florence Ballard".
 In his short story "You Know They Got a Hell of a Band", Stephen King, through the late disc jockey Alan Freed, includes Ballard as one of the deceased artists who performs in a town called "Rock and Roll Heaven".

 Dreamgirls, a 1981 Broadway musical, chronicles a fictional group called "The Dreams", and a number of plot components parallel events in the Supremes' career.
 The central character of Effie White, like Florence Ballard, is criticized for being overweight, and is fired from the group.
 The film version of Dreamgirls released in 2006 features more overt references to Ballard's life and the Supremes' story, including gowns and album covers that are direct copies of Supremes originals.
 Jennifer Hudson won a Golden Globe Award and Academy Award for her portrayal of Effie White in the Dreamgirls film.
 In her Golden Globe acceptance speech, Hudson dedicated her win to Florence Ballard.
 The music video for the Diana Ross song "Missing You" pays tribute to Marvin Gaye, Ballard, and Paul Williams, all former Motown artists who had died.
 In 1988, Ballard was inducted to the Rock and Roll Hall of Fame as a member of the Supremes alongside Diana Ross and Mary Wilson.

-In February 2020, a new play about Ballard by Vincent Victoria entitled "Dreamgirl Deferred" premiered in Houston on the Anniversary of her death.
+In February 2020, a new play about Ballard by Vincent Victoria titled Dreamgirl Deferred premiered in Houston on the anniversary of her death.

 In the 2013 Motown: The Musical Broadway stage play that launched on April 14, Ballard was portrayed by Sydney Morton.

 As a member of The Supremes, Ballard was named as one of eight recipients to receive a Grammy Lifetime Achievement Award at the 65th Annual Grammy Awards in 2023.